commitment to equity

 • Purpose: We aim to create a more fair and just society where everyone can thrive by mobilizing those with resources and the will to partner with others.

-The new philanthropy focuses on co-creating a society that fights exclusion and marginalization, creates a sense of wellbeing and belonging, and promotes trust.
-Guided by this vision and purpose, Toronto Foundation will start a holistic review this year to address anti-racism/oppression and to uncover and address bias in program delivery, policies, human resource practices and governance structures.
-We will report back to our stakeholders on the results of this review and how we plan to address the findings.
+These embody the new philanthropy, which focuses on co-creating a society that fights exclusion and marginalization, creates a sense of wellbeing and belonging, and promotes trust.
+Guided by this vision and purpose, Toronto Foundation undertook a holistic review in 2021 with the help of our DEI consultant, Mending the Chasm, to address anti-racism/oppression and to uncover and address bias in program delivery, policies, human resource practices and governance structures.
+That review resulted in the creation of our DEI policy

-Along the way we’ve learned new approaches to listening to one another, sharing and embracing ideas from all levels of the organization, and that it’s important to celebrate milestones.
-We have a long way to go in transforming our organization, but we’re also proud of the initial steps we’ve taken together in our two years.
+Along the way we’ve learned new approaches to listening to one another, sharing and embracing ideas from all levels of the organization, and that it’s important to celebrate milestones (we're proud to have been named one of 2024's Top Equitable Funders).
+We have a long way to go in transforming our organization and contributing to true systemic change, but we’re also proud of the initial steps we’ve taken so far.